Atrial Septal Defect Transcatheter Repair for Children

 or medicine for a short time to prevent blood clots.
 Give pain medicines as needed.

 Don't let your child do any strenuous activities.
-Encourage him or her to rest.
+Encourage them to rest.

 Any stitches will be removed in a later appointment.
 Keep all follow-up visits.